3 Metal Additive Manufacturing Applications and the Industries They Serve

 Closing Thoughts

-Metal additive manufacturing is quickly becoming a go-to technology for several industries, especially as its list of capabilities continues to grow.
+Metal additive manufacturing is quickly becoming a go-to technology for many industries, especially as its list of capabilities continues to grow.

 When you factor in the seemingly endless list of materials -- metal or otherwise -- available in additive manufacturing, the design flexibility is immense.